Table of Contents

 Average Veteran Cremation Cost Versus Average Traditional Funeral Costs

 While costs vary widely across locations and due to varying needs and preferences of family members, on average, cremation is less expensive than a traditional burial and funeral.
-A direct cremation, which includes an urn, cremation prep costs and a final disposition, costs an average of around $1,100-$2,500.
+A direct cremation, which includes an urn, cremation prep costs and a final disposition, costs one-third less than burial.

 The types of final disposition can include options such as scattering ashes, keeping ashes in an urn, or putting some ashes in a memorial container such as a piece of jewelry.
 Obviously, some dispositions may cost more — such as placement in the Neptune Memorial Reef or conversion of ashes to a tattoo.
 Find out more about final disposition options in our guide on what you can do with cremation ashes.